Dhubri: Tourism

-Dhubri District is bestowed with attractive scenic beauties.
-Both the banks of river Brahmaputra with its lush green fields, blue hills and hillock is a feast to the eyes of the onlookers.
+Dhubri District has a number of tourist sites, including the banks of river Brahmaputra with its green fields, blue hills and hillock.
 The Gurdwara Tegh Bahadur Shaibji, the Rangamati Mosque, Mahamaya Dham, Chakrasila wildlife sanctuary, Matiabagh Hawa Mahal, Satrashal Dham, Panch Peer Dargaha, and other royal palaces attract the people for their unique structures, religious sanctity and mythological importance.

+Dhubri is the location of the Sikh Gurdwara Gurdwara Damdama Sahib or Thara Sahib.